 Finding the Cheapest Car Insurance Companies

-Shopping for affordable car insurance can save you hundreds — or even thousands — of dollars annually.
-According to the latest 2026 data, the most affordable car insurance providers for minimum coverage include USAA at $39/month (military families only), GEICO at $41/month, State Farm at $56/month, and Travelers at $59/month.
-These figures reflect a market that is finally stabilizing after years of sharp increases — rates rose roughly 5–7% in 2025, a meaningful deceleration from the 15–16% surges seen in 2024, and the national average for full coverage is projected to rise less than 1% in 2026.
+Shopping for affordable car insurance can save you hundreds — or even thousands — of dollars every year.
+According to the latest 2026 data, the most affordable car insurance providers for minimum coverage include USAA at $39/month (military families only), GEICO at $41–$65/month, Auto-Owners at $45/month, and State Farm at $56/month.
+The good news for drivers: rates fell roughly 6% nationally in 2025 — a welcome reversal after two years of steep increases — and are projected to rise only about 1% in 2026.
 Learn more about 2026 rate trends and forecasts to understand where the market is headed.

 For full coverage, Travelers leads major national insurers at approximately $135/month, followed by State Farm at $144/month, American Family at $146/month, Progressive at $160/month, and GEICO at $173/month.
 USAA remains the overall price leader at ~$125/month but is restricted to military members and their families.
 However, these national averages only tell part of the story — actual rates vary dramatically based on your state, driving profile, and the specific insurer you choose.
 Check car insurance rates by state to see how your location affects what you pay.

 Regional insurance companies often provide even better value than their national counterparts.
-Erie Insurance offers full coverage averaging just $131/month, while MMG averages $99/month and Safety averages $105/month for full coverage in their service areas.
-These smaller insurers frequently outperform the big names on both price and customer satisfaction.
+Erie Insurance offers full coverage averaging just $131/month, while MMG averages $99/month and Auto-Owners averages $88/month for full coverage in their service areas.
+These smaller insurers frequently outperform the big names on both price and customer satisfaction — Erie Insurance topped J.D.
+Power's 2025 Auto Claims Satisfaction Study with a score of 743 out of 1,000, well above the industry average of 700.

 | Company | Min.
 Coverage/Mo. | Full Coverage/Mo. | Availability |